erickaugustor/erickaugustor/README.md

 ### Hi there 👋

+My name is Erick Augusto and I'm a software engineer passionate for JavaScript and Agile!

+- 🔭 I’m currently working on Daitan Group.
+- 📫 Connect with me on LinkedIn: /in/erickaugustor/.
+- 😄 Pronouns: he/his.

 <!--
 **erickaugustor/erickaugustor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.